cowlicks/privacypossum/README.md

 * show user-deactivated urls in popup
 * put message clearing for tests in root beforeEach
 * markresponse -> markAction, macke it take an action as an argument
+* today -> rename markResponse, refactor so popup items are done as part of reasons, add.in_popup property, add popup messages to reasons
+* adding all this stuff to reasons, it'd be nice for them to be more flexible, in their own directory, should refactor bootstrap stuff to make this easier
+* test bootstrap.js, add logging
+* add logging in bootstrap

 ## techniques